 - 400m: 1:36 (picking it up to 4:00/km pace)

 - 100m: 17s (final sprint at 2:57/km pace)

 This would yield a 20:39 PR time.

 I came out strong in the first 500m, finishing in 1:49 with an average heart rate of 158.
 I was 4 seconds ahead of my race plan.
-The next km went very smoothly and I finished in 4:08 with an average HR of 172.
+The next km went very smoothly and I finished in 4:08 with an average heart rate (HR) of 172.
 I was 9 seconds ahead of my race plan.
-After a major left turn, the next km slowed a bit to 4:16 but still with an average HR of 172.
-At the halfway point I was 6 seconds ahead of my race plan but I had slowed and it seemed clear that I wasn’t going to pull 4:13s moving forward.
+After a major left turn, the next km slowed a bit to 4:16, but still with an average HR of 172.
+At the halfway point I was 6 seconds ahead of my race plan, but I had slowed and it seemed clear that I wasn’t going to pull 4:13s moving forward.
 So much for a PR!

 The next km was really bad, 4:22 and an average heart rate of 174.
 I was now 3 seconds behind my race plan – only 2 seconds ahead of my PR.
 At this point the race course U-turned … and so did my performance!
 The next km breezed by in 4:09 at an average HR of 177 – I was back in business, 1 second ahead of race plan.

 What accounted for this change in performance?
 I have a few hypotheses:

 - I just dug in deep and found extra juice – but I don’t think this is what happened.

 - There was a slight elevation increase over the previous two kms and a slight decrease over this km – not enough to account for this difference, though!